Alexander1987/DualMiner-cgminer/README.md

 	$ ./Worker-Generator

-First choose a name for the bash script to be saved as, no spaces allowed.
+First, choose a name for the bash script to be saved as, no spaces allowed.

 	  Save As:
 	  Exampe

-Second type/paste in chosen scrypt pool url.
+Second, Insert chosen scrypt pool url.

 	  Pool URL:
 	  stratum+tcp://us2.litecoinpool.org:3333

-Third type/paste in worker name for selected pool.
+Third, Insert worker name for selected pool.

 	  Pool Worker:
 	  Meap10.Test

-Forth type/paste in worker password.
+Forth, Insert worker password.

 	  Worker Password:
 	  x

-Once that's done run the script just made with a ./ infront of the name.
+Once that's done, run the script just made with a ./ infront of the name.

 	$ ./Example

-If all is done well you should see something like this.
+If all is done well, you should see something like this.

 	  [2021-08-28 10:35:29] Started cgminer 3.5.0
 	  [2021-08-28 10:35:29] dualminer Detect LTC: Test Success at 1:5-i0: get 00050cdd, should: 00050cdd